Cherishing the past, Celebrating the present, Relishing the future

 - Reclaimed flag-flooring for the baptistry and welcome area (to match with older flooring in the Nave and Transepts)

-Throughout each phase of the Tricentenary appeal, we will apply our values of cherishing the past, celebrating the present, relishing the future.
+At the heart of the Tricentenary Appeal, are our values of cherishing the past, celebrating the present, relishing the future.

 In this way, we hope to ensure the future of St Helens Parish Church, and to prevent the decline and collapse experienced by the old ‘Duver’ church; the tower of which remains by the shore of the Solent, as a call to action!